TeamPracticalProjects/Connectivity_Tools_with_Particle_Devices/README.md

 # Connectivity_Tools_with_Particle_Devices
 Document describing the IoT connectivity tools and techniques that we use with Particle devices.

+NOTE:  As of April 2024, the Google Apps Script line "EmailApp.sendMail(...);" seems to be treated by receiving services as spam.
+Changing this line to "GmailApp.sendMail(...);" appears to work.
+After changing this line in an alarm or alert script, Google will ask you to approve the script using your Gmail account.
+You must approve it in order to deploy the altered script.

 We (Team Practical Projects) have developed a number of tools and techniques for integrating our Internet of Things projects with external apps and services.
 We use Particle devices (see particle.io) and cloud-based services that Particle provides to implement various integration scenarios: